thephpleague/csv/docs/9.0/reader/record-mapping.md

 To work as intended the mechanism expects the following:

-- A target class where the array will be deserialized in;
+- A target class where the array will be denormalized in;
 - information on how to convert cell values into object properties;

 As an example if we assume we have the following CSV document: